idaholab/moose/modules/geochemistry/paper.md

 # Statement of need

 Numerical modeling is essential to solve increasingly complicated problems, where the interplay between different physics, perhaps acting at different scales, is important.
 For instance, understanding the impact of subsurface CO$_{2}$ injection (in carbon sequestration projects) can involve assessing the water-chemistry and rock-mineral changes resulting from temperature changes and the presence of CO$_{2}$, how these changes impact the porosity and permeability of the subsurface, and how the subsurface deforms and possibly fractures due to the injection.
 Another example is understanding ore deposition, which can involve assessing how fluid and heat flows interact with geochemistry within shear bands within the Earth's crust.
-Similar remarks hold for hydraulic fracturing, aquifer thermal energy storage, in-situ leaching, and petroleum/gas extraction using enhanced recovery techniques.
+Similar remarks hold for hydraulic fracturing, aquifer thermal energy storage, in-situ leaching, and fossil fuel extraction using enhanced recovery techniques.

 In the past, most researchers have often answered such questions using separate models, or loosely-coupled models solved using multiple software packages.
 The MOOSE geochemistry module introduced here allows researchers to perform stand-alone geochemical modelling, but also draw upon the power of other MOOSE modules to solve complicated coupled transport, geomechanical and geochemical models using a single code.

 # Existing software

 A number of commercial and free (open or closed source) packages can solve reactive-transport models.
-Some of these are: [CrunchFlow](https://www.netl.doe.gov/sites/default/files/netl-file/CrunchFlow-Manual.pdf) [@beisman2015]; [EQ3/6](https://www-gs.llnl.gov/energy-homeland-security/geochemistry) [@eq36]; the [Geochemist's Workbench](https://www.gwb.com/); [MIN3P](https://www.min3p.com/) [@su2020; @maher2019]; [OpenGeoSys](https://www.opengeosys.org/) [@kolditz2012; @bilke2019]; [PHREEQC](https://www.usgs.gov/software/phreeqc-version-3/) [@pankhurst1995; @pankhurst1999] and [PHAST](https://www.usgs.gov/software/phast-a-computer-program-simulating-groundwater-flow-solute-transport-and-multicomponent) [@pankhurst2010] and [HP1 and HP2](https://www.pc-progress.com/en/Default.aspx?h3d2-hp2); [PHT3D](http://www.pht3d.org/); [Reaktoro](https://reaktoro.org/) [@leal]; and [TOUGHREACT](https://tough.lbl.gov/software/toughreact/) [@xu2004].
-Many of these have been developed over decades by teams of researchers, so have sophisticated reaction-modelling capabilities, along with well-established GUIs to assist in model creation and the analysis of results.
+Some of these are: [CrunchFlow](https://www.netl.doe.gov/sites/default/files/netl-file/CrunchFlow-Manual.pdf) [@beisman2015]; [EQ3/6](https://www-gs.llnl.gov/energy-homeland-security/geochemistry) [@eq36]; the [Geochemist's Workbench](https://www.gwb.com/) [@bethke_2007]; [MIN3P](https://www.min3p.com/) [@su2020; @maher2019]; [OpenGeoSys](https://www.opengeosys.org/) [@kolditz2012; @bilke2019]; [PHREEQC](https://www.usgs.gov/software/phreeqc-version-3/) [@pankhurst1995; @pankhurst1999]; [PHAST](https://www.usgs.gov/software/phast-a-computer-program-simulating-groundwater-flow-solute-transport-and-multicomponent) [@pankhurst2010]; [HP2](https://www.pc-progress.com/en/Default.aspx?h3d2-lib-hp2) [@simunek2012]; [Reaktoro](https://reaktoro.org/) [@leal]; and [TOUGHREACT](https://tough.lbl.gov/software/toughreact/) [@xu2004].
+Many of these have been developed over decades by teams of researchers, and have sophisticated reaction-modelling capabilities, along with well-established GUIs to assist in model creation and the analysis of results.
 Many of them have been used in hundreds of studies by thousands of researchers.

 # Overview and comparisons with other software

 The geochemistry module is built upon, and provided as part of, the open-source, massively parallel, fully implicit multiphysics simulation framework MOOSE (Multiphysics Object-Oriented Simulation Environment) [@permann2020moose].
-MOOSE is an open-source library from the Idaho National Laboratory that provides a high-level interface to the libMesh finite element library [@libmesh] and PETSc nonlinear solvers [@petsc-web-page; @petsc-user-ref; @petsc-efficient].
+MOOSE is an open-source library from Idaho National Laboratory that provides a high-level interface to the libMesh finite element library [@libmesh] and PETSc nonlinear solvers [@petsc-web-page; @petsc-user-ref; @petsc-efficient].
 MOOSE and the geochemistry module follow [strict quality controls](https://mooseframework.org/sqa/index.html).
 The geochemistry module's [test suite](https://mooseframework.inl.gov/application_development/test_system.html) contains over 350 tests, ranging from simple unit tests to fully-fledged benchmarks against other codes.

 As outlined in this article, the MOOSE geochemistry module can solve models involving aqueous geochemistry, including aqueous equilibrium, oxidation-reduction, sorption and surface complexation, dissolution-precipitation and gas buffering.
 One aspect that makes the geochemistry module different to the codes mentioned above is the ease of coupling additional physics to the geochemical functionality.
 In particular, when used in conjuction with the MOOSE PorousFlow module [@Wilkins2020], sophisticated reactive-transport simulations may be performed, including multi-phase and unsaturated fluid flows, high-precision equations of state for fluids, dynamic porosity and permeability distributions, and sophisticated numerical stabilization.
 Geomechanics may also be incorporated by using MOOSE's TensorMechanics module, to explore the interplay between geomechanical stresses and strains, and fluids, heat and reactions.
 Fracturing of the skeleton material may also be included using MOOSE's XFEM module [@jiang2020ceramic; @zhang2018modified].
 An additional advantage of MOOSE is that its beautifully-designed APIs allow for easy modification of existing physics, or the addition of new physics.